briananstett/k8-presentation/1_Docker/README.md

 There are two main ways to run a container.
 In `Foreground mode` or in `Detached mode`.

 1. [Foreground](https://docs.docker.com/engine/reference/run/#foreground) mode starts a process in a container and attaches  the console to the process's standard input, output, and standard error.
-We can create a tty for the container and keep STDIN open with the `-it` flags
+We can create a tty for the container and keep STDIN open with the `-it` flags.
+The big take away is that the `-i` flag keeps the `STDIN` open even after execution of the entry command.

 ```
-docker run -it <image>:<option tag> <optional command>
+docker run -it -p 3000:3000 <image>:<option tag> <optional command>
 ```

 We can start our Node server and attach to it with the following command
 ```
-docker run -it  us.gcr.io/g-1575-internal-projects/myImage:v1
+docker run -it  -p 3000:3000 us.gcr.io/g-1575-internal-projects/myImage:v1
 ```
 This starts the server and we can see the logs as requests come through.
 It however is important to note that we are attached to the container's main executable process and with kill (-9) the process, the container will stop and we will get kicked out.